snowkoan/kernel_copy_detect/README.md

 ```

 # testing
-So far, I've only played with this on Windows 11, since copy notifications are only supported in Win11 22000+
-I run it with Driver Verifier enabled, but that doesn't mean there are no bugs.
+So far, I've only played with this on Windows 11, since copy notifications are only supported in Win11 22000+.
+I run with Driver Verifier standard settings enabled, but that doesn't mean there are no bugs.